shubhamsidhwa/Monitoring-System-using-Irregular-Activity-Detection-based-on-Posture-and-Behavioral-Analysis/ReadMe.txt

 BASED ON POSTURE AND BEHAVIORAL ANALYSIS

-Public places like restaurants and certain other viable places like banks or ATM’s are in need of constant supervision against amoral and undesirable activities.
+Public places like restaurants and certain other viable places like banks or ATMâ€™s are in need of constant supervision against amoral and undesirable activities.
 These undesirable activites are often markedly preceded by apparent behavioral quirks.
 However, constant